Advertisement

 Franco’s piece, described in text below, is installed on the wall of a white gallery with a scuffed floor.

-Josh T. Franco’s ‘Preparing La Virgen’ at ICA’s ‘Art from the Yard’.
+Josh T. Franco’s ‘Preparing La Virgen’ at ICA’s ‘Art from the Yard.’
 (Photo by Constance Mensh.)

 Whether it’s a set of front steps or a spacious lawn, what you do with the space beyond your walls says something about you.
-In Where I Learned to Look: Art from the Yard at the Institute for Contemporary Art, guest curator Josh T. Franco considers what artists express in work made for the outdoors.
+In Where I Learned to Look: Art from the Yard at the Institute for Contemporary Art (ICA), guest curator Josh T. Franco considers what artists express in work made for the outdoors.

 Rasquachismo and La Virgen

-Franco’s Preparing La Virgen (2023) leads off the exhibitiion, which includes 30 self-taught and formally trained creators.
+Franco’s Preparing La Virgen (2023) leads off the exhibition, which includes 30 self-taught and formally trained creators.
 Combining film with installation, Franco depicts members of the Sanchez family decorating a shrine dedicated to the Virgin of Guadalupe in the location where she is believed to have appeared years ago, an area that’s now a neighborhood of tract houses and trailers.

 A statue of the virgin stands in a repurposed bathtub, upended, painted celestial blue, and framed in river rocks.
 A crucifix stands to her right.
-As the frames click by, multiple Sanchez generations tuck silk roses between the stones and wind colored lights around a star frame.
+As the frames click by, multiple Sanchez generations tuck silk roses between the stones and wind-colored lights around a star frame.
 The virgin’s December 12 feast is approaching, and they want to identify this as the site of a miracle.

-The pocket shrine spills into real time.
+The pocket shrine spills into real-time.
 An apron of gravel, decorated with pillar candles and edged in halved tires, pools on the gallery floor.
 In text superimposed on the screen, Franco, writing as the virgin, explains how her image has been adopted and transformed by New World cultures, transcending her Christian identity as Jesus’s mother.
 Standing in the gallery, we are drawn into the meaning of the Sanchez family’s observance.

-In gallery notes, Franco says this piece exemplifies rasquachismo – a working-class aesthetic among Chicano and Mexican artists of “doing the most with the least,” a style of practice asserting empowerment and resistance.
-Rasquachismo can be sensed throughout Art from the Yard, and dovetails with the objective of ICA’s guest curator initiative to support emerging and underrecognized creative practices.
+In gallery notes, Franco says this piece exemplifies rasquachismo—a working-class aesthetic among Chicano and Mexican artists of “doing the most with the least,” a style of practice asserting empowerment and resistance.
+Rasquachismo can be sensed throughout Art from the Yard and dovetails with the objective of ICA’s guest curator initiative to support emerging and under-recognized creative practices.

 The patina of time

 Untitled (2002), Purifoy’s shadowbox of a scruffy backyard, demonstrates his affection for detritus.
 Composed entirely of wood scraps, the palette is brown on brown on brown.
-Everything looks worse for wear: The house is exhausted, the steps rickety, the window crooked.
+Everything looks worse for wear: the house is exhausted, the steps rickety, the window crooked.
 Purifoy considered time and weather his collaborators, and their contributions are evident.

 Joyous choreography, modest living

 Franco describes his grandfather as a “prolific yard artist” whose enchanting, hand-built environments inspired him.
 “These were the unexpected training grounds for my earliest exercises in close observation, a skill central to my work,” the West Texas artist and art historian has said.
 “My grandfather’s yard is where I learned to look.”
-Which makes it no surprise that in addition to rasquachismo, Franco brought an intergenerational perspective to developing Art from the Yard with ICA curators Hallie Ringle and Denise Ryner.
+This makes it no surprise that in addition to rasquachismo, Franco brought an intergenerational perspective to developing Art from the Yard with ICA curators Hallie Ringle and Denise Ryner.

-The landscaping so closely identified with Mexican and Chicano laborers becomes joyous choreography in the hands of Ruben Ortiz Torres (b.
+The landscaping so closely identified with Mexican and Chicano laborers becomes joyous choreography in the hands of Rubén Ortiz Torres (b.
 1964).
 In the video The Garden of Earthly Delights (2002), he combines Gabriella Ortiz’s syncopated soundtrack of birdsong, rustling grass, and buzzy tools with Salvador “Chava” Muñoz’s tricked-out riding mower, which stretches and spins, dancing to the music.

 Modest Livelihood (2012), a film by Brian Jungen (b.
 1970) and Duane Linklater (b.
 1976), responds to a 1999 Canadian Supreme Court decision limiting Indigenous hunting and fishing rights to an amount needed to “maintain basic necessities of life.”
 The filmmakers follow three First Nation hunters as they quietly and methodically track, capture, and field dress prey on foot, underscoring the hypocrisy of strictly regulating ancestral practices while granting wide latitude to corporate interests’ destructive, highly mechanized operations in nature.